-Regardless of whether you’re vegan or not, packing on weight can be difficult for some people.
+Regardless of whether you’re vegan, packing on weight can be difficult.

 Some people just have a body type (and a metabolism) that is not prone to gaining weight, so going to the gym and packing on some weight and muscle can take forever, especially if you’re only eating 2-3 times a day on a busy schedule.